ysyk2021/integrating-ai-into-business-processes-from-procurement-to-production/src/chapter-6-1.md

-# Addressing Concerns About Privacy and Security When Using AI in Business Processes

 As AI becomes more integrated into business processes, it is critical to address ethical considerations and best practices to ensure that privacy and security concerns are addressed.
 In this chapter, we will explore how businesses can address these concerns when using AI in their processes.